What is a screen reader?

 How does a screen reader relay information to the user?

-There are two ways that a screen reader can provide feedback to the user:
+There are two ways that this hardware can provide feedback to the user:

 A screen reader uses a Text-To-Speech (TTS) engine to translate on-screen information into speech, which can be heard through earphones or speakers.
 A TTS may be a software application that comes bundled with the screen reader, or it may be a hardware device that plugs into the computer.
 Originally, before computers had soundcards, screen readers always used hardware TTS devices, but now that soundcards come as standard on all computers many find that a software TTS is preferable.